noellar/merkle-tree/README.md

 A Merkle tree is a binary tree of hashes, in which all the leaf nodes are the individual data elements in the block.
-To construct a merkle tree, the initial data elements are first hashed using the merkle tree hash function (usually sha256) to generate the leaf nodes of the tree.
+To construct a merkle tree, the initial data elements are first hashed using the merkle tree hash function to generate the leaf nodes of the tree.
 The resulting hashed data are subsequently hashed together in pairs to create the parent nodes of the leaf nodes.
 This process continues until it results in a single hash known as the merkle root.

 ```haskell
 -- | Constructs a Merkle Tree from a list of ByteStrings